vmctx/guardian-rs/README.md

 2. **VM (Virtual Machine)**: The VM crate is the core of the virtualization process.
 It interprets and executes the obfuscated x86-64 code within a controlled environment, providing isolation and security.
 This component ensures that the virtualized code runs smoothly and securely.

-3. **VM-Build**: This crate simply the compilation of the virtual machine.
+3. **VM-Build**: This crate is used to compile and test the virtual machine.

 ### Rust Implementation